Nationwide Register for Stolen, Lost, Found birds of prey and owls etc.

 10% OFF ALL ITEMS IN OUR WEBSHOP IN AUG/SEPT!!

 0161 790 5613

 Make a Donation

 Our rings are bright blue anodised aluminium.
-They have a unique numbering method that complies with current legislation (COMMISSION REGULATION (EC) No 865/2006).
+They have a unique numbering method that complies with current legislation.
 They have a unique ring number and our 24hr telephone number on them, they are not year marked so can be kept for use another year.
-IBR rings are accepted by the WLRS for use on all birds of prey including those listed on Schedule 4.
+IBR rings are accepted for birds listed on Annex A and Schedule 4, Wildlife and Countryside Act.
 The ring number is held on the database against your name until we are told otherwise.

 YOU WILL RECEIVE

 1. A string of 5 or 10 closed rings.
 Details on how to fit them and how to complete the provided paperwork is included together with a roll of micro porous tape to help keep the rings in place.